-In the interest of all Builders and Owners, the following regulations shall be enforced during construction.
-These regulations shall be a part of the construction documents contract for each home, and all Builders and Owners shall abide by these regulations.
+In the interest of all Builders and Owners, the following regulations shall be enforced during the construction period.
+These regulations shall be a part of the construction documents contract for each residence home, and all Builders and Owners shall abide by these regulations.